 The State Historic Preservation Division, a branch of the Department of Land and Natural Resources for Hawaii, works to preserve historical sites, from burial grounds to ancient buildings.
-For more information and a list of sites to visit, go to: www.hawaii.gov/dlnr/hpd/index.htm
+For more information and a list of sites to visit, go to http://www.hawaii.gov/dlnr/hpd/index.htm.

 Lahaina Restoration Foundation maintains eleven major historic sites in Lahaina.
-Among them are the Lahaina Lighthouse at Lahaina Harbor, the Wo Hing Museum of Chinese history and the 19th century Baldwin Home.
-For more information, call the office (808) 661-3262 or visit the Web site at:
+Among them are the Lahaina Lighthouse at Lahaina Harbor, the Wo Hing Museum of Chinese history, and the 19th century Baldwin Home.
+For more information, call the office at (808) 661-3262 or visit the website at http://www.lahainarestoration.org.

 The Bailey House Museum contains wonderfully preserved memorabilia of one of Hawaii's first missionary families.
-Settled in the home of a missionary family, the museum is dedicated to both Maui's pre-contact era and missionary period.
-For more information, call (808) 244-3326 or visit its Web site at: www.mauimuseum.org/.
+The museum is dedicated to both Maui's pre-contact era and its missionary period.
+For more information, call (808) 244-3326 or visit the website at http://www.mauimuseum.org/.

 Alexander & Baldwin Sugar Museum teaches children about the many cultural contributions made by Maui's immigrant laborers.
 The laborers arrived in the 1950s from places such as China, Japan, Portugal, the Philippines, Spain, and Puerto Rico to work on the sugar plantations.
 The museum itself is located next to Hawaii's largest working sugar factory.
-For more information, call (808) 871-8058 or visit its Web site at:www.sugarmuseum.com/.
+For more information, call (808) 871-8058 or visit the website at http://www.sugarmuseum.com/.